ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/51-implementation.md

 $0\ldots |\mathbf{V}|-1$ where $|\mathbf{V}|$ is the number of vertices.

-According to this interface, the size of the graph is the number of vertices, $|\mathbf{V}|$, and there is no method that returns the number of edges, $|\mathbf{E}|$.
+According to this interface, the size of the graph is the number of vertices, $|\mathbf{V}|$, and there is no operation that returns the number of edges, $|\mathbf{E}|$.
-A practical implementation would have methods for both of these sizes, as well as methods for adding vertices and edges to the graph (and removing too).
+A practical implementation would have operations for both of these sizes, as well as operations for adding vertices and edges to the graph (and removing too).

 Given an edge, we can use the attributes *start* and *end* to know the adjacent vertices, and